 When he talks about teaching, Professor Deng's face lights up in a radiant smile.
 Considered the best Applied Math professor on campus by his students, he reveals his secrets about teaching.
 If you are thinking that it is magic, No!
 It is not magic that allows him to engage a math class and make it enjoyable.
 As simple as it may sound, it is his familiarity with the topic and more importantly, it is his love of teaching.
 Professor Deng truly enjoys what he does.
 He says that there is a great joy in him to see that students can understand what he is teaching.
 As a result of his accomplishment, he received the Chancellors Award for Excellence in Teaching.
 In the future, he hopes for Stony Brook, Brookhaven National Laboratory, and the other institutions he is working with to improve their computational capabilities so that time required for important research is shortened.
 The Professor's greatest goal in life, however, was to become a professor.
 He achieved that and more.
-Not only can he connect to his students of a multitude of levels, he has instilled a mark of excellence on them.
+Not only can he connect to his students on a multitude of levels, he has instilled a mark of excellence on them.
 His students are able to learn from him; they are able to learn well.
 That is the mark, the goal, of a great professor.
 Professor Deng is certainly a great professor.
+For the full video of his interview, visit www.aa2sbu.org/aaezine/